 OBERSON BUYING GUIDE

-Terrain, ski type, width, turning radius, flex, camber, and rocker—everything you need to choose the right alpine ski, straight from Oberson’s experts.
+Terrain, ski type, width, turn radius, flex, camber, and rocker – everything you need to know to choose the right alpine skis, directly from the experts at Oberson.

 Updated: June 22, 2026